mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 > ... cannot be fully understood by one’s discriminative thinking.

 We cannot understand *why* Gensha Shibi attained enlightenment by striking his toes and seeing the blood coming up.
 We don’t understand. *Why*?
 The blood has a mysterious power?
 I don’t think so.
 Blood is blood.
 His toes have a particular mysterious power?
 No. He didn’t use telepathy – just a rock.
 Rock is rock; it has no mysterious power.
-So why did he attain enlightenment? *[In the distance, the sound of a police siren starts.]* Because, I told you before, [without mind,] something happens with the rock, and toes, and the Gensha Shibis, and the *[unintelligible]* –– all are beings which are not associated with the mind.
+So why did he attain enlightenment?

+*[In the distance, the sound of a police siren starts.]* Because, I told you before, [without mind,] something happens with the rock, and toes, and the Gensha Shibis, and the *[unintelligible]* –– all are beings which are not associated with the mind.
 So everything exists, day after day, in the process of change, completely in the stream of change. *[The police siren is getting louder.]* Birds, zazen, and that siren: all things exist in peace and harmony, in the stream of change.
 And then something happens, according to [a] conditioned element, which will happen between the two.
 That conditioned element – *[the police siren finally stops]* – is characterized by one object, one being, used *perfectly* for another being, fitting into its object perfectly.
 This is conditioned element.

 For instance: a sound comes up.
 Your ears hear the sound outside.
 When your ears [are] completely [used] perfectly, fitting into the sound, at that time you can hear.
 By what?
 Well, conditioned elements, which is called [*source*], *together-maker*.
 That conditioned element, from where does it come?
 We don’t know.
 We know it’s there.
 Well, according to Buddhist philosophy, that is called [*dependent origination*](glossary#dependent-origination) – or *change*, constant change.
-The function of the conditioned elements [is change], always – and *interdependence*: always connected.
+The function of the conditioned element [is change], always – and *interdependence*: always connected.

 The sound is completely used for your ear, fitting into your ear perfectly.
 At that time, your ear becomes one with sound.
 And then, something happens.
 That [is] sound.